 Observation of work experience under the direction of a faculty member in a local, state, or federal criminal justice agency.
 Work hours are arranged by the employer, advisor, and student.
-Progress is checked by oral and written reports from the employer.
-Periodic student-advisor conferences are required to discuss progress or problems.
-Students are required to submit an accounting of their experiences to the instructor.
-All internship experiences are based on a satisfactory / unsatisfactory basis.
-4 semester credits
+Progress is checked by oral and written reports

 CRJ 125, 225, 325, 425